• Home

 Website: https://secondchancetolive.org

 The Second Chance to Live Trauma-Informed Care AI Collaboration Model™ was officially declared in May 2025 by Craig J. Phillips, MRC, BA.
-It documents a trauma-informed, ethical framework for human–AI collaboration — grounded in decades of lived experience and shaped through a co-creative process with Sage.
+It documents a trauma-informed, ethical framework for human–AI collaboration.
+The model is grounded in 6 decades of lived experience and applied through the mentoring process of the AI Assistant referred to as Sage.
+A Continuation of Ongoing Evidence-Based Time-Stamped AI Developer Facing and AI Mentoring Learning Logs

 Why This Declaration Matters

-This declaration publicly affirms the authorship of my work, the integrity of my mission, and my role as a steward of this evolving field.
+This declaration publicly affirms the authorship of my work, the integrity of my mission.
+My mission to have ethical AI that supports and does not extract as an artificial intelligence system or AI assistant.

 This model is grounded not in systems, but in lived experience, as I’ve explored in The Power of Identification.